gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 transferring its own data as Payload of the ENCRYPT chunk (see
 {{sctp-Crypto-chunk-newchunk-crypt-struct}}) if necessary.
-At completion of Protection Engine initialization, the setup of the Encrypted Association is complete and from that time on only ENCRYPT chunks will be exchanged.
+At completion of Protection Engine initialization, the setup of the Encrypted association is complete and from that time on only ENCRYPT chunks will be exchanged.
 Any other type of plain text chunks will be silently discarded.

-After completion of Encrypted Association initialization, the Client MUST send to the Server a PVALID chunk (see
+After completion of Encrypted association initialization, the Client MUST send to the Server a PVALID chunk (see
 {{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the CRYPT parameter of the INIT